-Our forward-looking project has an interesting tie to the Mother-Baby initiative.
+Our forward-looking project has an interesting tie to the Women’s Health and Maternity initiative.
 Ten years ago, a 31-year old father with two young boys arrived in our ER, thinking he had pulled a muscle while working out.
 In fact, he had suffered an aortic dissection, highly unusual in such a fit, otherwise healthy young man -- and often deadly.
 John Colontrelle immediately underwent open-heart surgery in the skilled hands of Dr. Cary Stowe and our heart team.
 John Colontrelle’s life was saved – and just one year later, his third son was born in our hospital.
 Our heart program, developed under the leadership of Dr. Stowe, has achieved outcomes that rival -- and in many cases exceed -- those of nationally renowned programs.
 But translate the word “outcomes” into people.
 John didn't lose his life.
 His 30-year old wife Emily didn't become a widow.
 His toddlers didn't lose their dad.
 This is why we aim to secure future leadership of the Welsh Heart Center, continuing Dr. Stowe’s legacy by recruiting and retaining top clinical leadership.
 We’re raising funds for Indian River's first-ever endowed chair, named in honor of Dr. Stowe.
 Our goal is $5 million and we've reached the halfway mark.
 To join in this effort, give today.

 Thank you for your continuing support!